 TSA labeling is a combination of three (or four) elementary processes (Figure 6.2.1) that typically comprise:

 - Binding of a probe to the target via immunoaffinity (proteins) or hybridization (nucleic acids) followed by secondary detection of the probe with an HRP-labeled antibody or streptavidin conjugate.
 Peroxidase conjugates of other targeting proteins such as lectins and receptor ligands are likely to be suitable for labeling targets, as is endogenous peroxidase activity.
-Unconjugated HRP is also useful as a neuronal tracer; its use in combination with TSA is demonstrated in .
+Unconjugated HRP is also useful as a neuronal tracer, and can be combined with TSA .

 - Activation of multiple copies of a labeled tyramide derivative by HRP.
 Most often a fluorescent or biotinylated tyramide has been used; however, labeling with other hapten-conjugated tyramides or with polymeric reagents, including tyramide-conjugated gold particles, has also been reported.